About the Center

 The concern for sustainability also informed choices regarding data management software.
 Instead of licensing expensive custom software programs to manage and match data from various sources, the Center has instead designed its own data management system.
 This creates a substantial saving for the Center and provides the Center with the ability to make changes as needed to meet changing demands.

-Currently the MLDS Center staff is made up of 14 full-time positions and one half-time position.The majority of the positions are technical information technology staff to support the design, development and maintenance of the system to house the data.
+Currently the MLDS Center staff is made up of 12 full-time positions.The majority of the positions are technical information technology staff to support the design, development and maintenance of the system to house the data.

 The Center is committed to ensuring that the management of the data system and the information output meets the standards and needs of the various stakeholders.
 To this end, the Center organizes and meets monthly with two advisory boards.